tungtungyan/21063325r-LeungYanTung-AAE6102-Assignment/README.md

 <!-- Calculation processing -->
 # Calculation processing
 <details open="open">
-Using the data of rcvr.dat and eph.dat, it can calculate the receiver’s position at time of week 440992 using the following process.
+Using the data of rcvr.dat and eph.dat, it can calculate the receiver’s position at the time of week 440992 using the following process.

-## 1. Calculate the XYZ positions for all valid satellite at time 440992.
+## 1. Calculate the XYZ positions for all valid satellites at time 440992.

 <details open="open">
 Calculate the satellite Earth-centered, Earth-fixed coordinate system (ECEF) position vector.
 <br />
-Square root of semi-major axis a (Sqrta) was saved in the Column 10 of eph.dat.
+The square root of semi-major axis a (Sqrta) was saved in Column 10 of eph.dat.
 <br />
 Therefore, the semimajor axis (a) is
 <br />